robertparker077/Berserk-BlackJack-/README.md

 _List of specifications (specs) for the completed goal.
 These are declarative sentences (statements) describing a feature of the final product._

- - [ ] Handles basic rules of blackjack
+ Handles basic rules of blackjack
    - [ ] Bust on 21
    - [ ] Player can hit or stay
    - [ ] Player loses if dealer has more points but hasn't busted
    - [ ] Player wins if dealer has fewer points at end of round
    - [ ] User selectable number of decks
-   - [ ] Currency/betting based model
+   - [ ] Currency/betting-based model
    - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].